ChameleonGeek/ebin-kodi/config-script.md

   - OpenSSH server
   - OpenVPN server

-#### Domain Controller
-This installation choice installs the greatest amount of software by default.  ***ENSURE you have the correct domain name for this installation.
-Samba DOES NOT permit renaming the domain.***
-- It asks additional questions specific to DC configuration
-- It installs:
-  - Webmin
-  - LAMP web server suite
-  - phpMyAdmin
-  - OpenSSH server
-  - OpenVPN server
-  - Bind DNS Server
-  - Samba File Server
-  - Kerberos authentication protocol
-  - Winbind service
-- It provisions Samba Active Directory

 ## The first script
 On first boot, the EspressoBin can't download anything without performing multiple steps ahead of time.
 Copy the following and paste it into the terminal on the EspressoBin.
 It will prep the EspressoBin so that it can download and execute the larger configuration script.
 ```